JotaPalma/logseq/pages/zettelkasten.md

 ##
 ## Notes communicate with one another to create connections.
 ##
-> A Zettelkasten is a personal tool for thinking and writing.
+> A Zettelkasten is a personal tool for thinking and [[writing]].
 It has hypertextual features to make a web of thought possible.
 The difference to other systems is that you create a web of thoughts instead of notes of arbitrary size and form, and emphasize connection, not a collection
 — [Source](https://zettelkasten.de/introduction/)
 ## According to Niklas Luhmann’s paper on the zettelkasten, it gets to a point where it’s its own entity.
 It’s got a separate way of thinking and can answer questions in a non- [[linear thinking]] way
 ## Sources: